Course Catalog

 5 units

 Focuses on how infants learn about intuitive physics, naive psychology, and shared culture.
-Also discusses possible ways to facilitate this learning.
-Satisfies seminar requirement.
-Satisfies senior comprehensive requirement.
-Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements and course 3 or 100.
-Enrollment restricted to senior psychology majors.
+Also discusses how cultural communities shape infants' learning.
+Satisfies the seminar requirement.
+Satisfies the senior comprehensive requirement.
+Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements and PSYC 100.
+Enrollment is restricted to senior psychology and cognitive science majors.
 Enrollment limited to 30.

 PSYC 119F